About City Clerk Chris Swope

 In 2008, after less than three years as Clerk, Chris received the designation as Certified Municipal Clerk (CMC) from the International Institute of Municipal Clerks and has now achieved the Master Municipal Clerk (MMC) designation.
 In 2011, Chris was recognized as City Clerk of the Year by the Michigan Association of Municipal Clerks.

 Chris Swope's community involvement in Lansing began with serving on Mayor David Hollister's Police/Community Relations Board.
 In January of 2000, he was appointed to the Clinton-Eaton-Ingham Community Mental Health Board, where he served until April 2019..

 Chris Swope took office as an Ingham County Commissioner in 2001, and was reelected twice before resigning to become Lansing City Clerk.
 His service on the Board of Commissioners included serving as Board Chairperson Pro Tem and Chairperson of the County Services Committee.
 He was also a member of the Michigan Association of Counties Environmental and Regulatory Affairs Committee.

 Chris Swope has also devoted time and energy to community and non-profit organizations.
 He has served on the Boards of both the Eastside Neighborhood Organization and the Westside Neighborhood Association.
 He is a past President of the Lansing Association for Human Rights (LAHR).
 He has sat on the Board of the Lansing Branch American Civil Liberties Union (ACLU).
-He served two years as the Executive Director of Michigan Equality (now Equality Michigan), a statewide LGBT advocacy organization.
+He served two years as the Executive Director of Michigan Equality (now Equality Michigan), a statewide LGBTQ advocacy organization.